On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 This rotation only has an effect if the element has dimensions and a position.

 Apps can traverse the elements in a user's design.
 This allows the app to read and update the structure of the design and the content of its elements.
-To learn more, see Design Editing.
+To learn more, see Design editing.